Anri-Lombard/Deep-Learning-with-FastAI-and-Pytorch/ReadMe.md

 1. Listen to lecture completely and take notes (just to help understanding - I don't go back much to them)
 2. Retry everything he did on my own, tinker with notebooks until I get stuck, then check the video for what he did
 3. Try to change his models to my own ideas (pretty hard to do sometimes)
+4. Experiment and play (This is important.
+When I move to a new lecture immediately, the content does not stick).
+I try to document the code as well to explain it to myself.

 ## Lesson 1 (Getting Started)
 * Built an Image Classifier